ocp-power-automation/ocp4-upi-powervs/docs/quickstart.md

 #### Create API and Ingress DNS Records

 Please skip this section if your `cluster_domain` is one of the online wildcard DNS domains: nip.io, xip.io and sslip.io.
+Also, not required when using `use_ibm_cloud_services = true`.

 For all other domains, you can use one of the following options.